Skip to main content

 Tree-of-Thought (ToT)

 Yao et al. (2023) (Yao et al., 2023) proposed Tree-of-Thought, which generalizes chain-of-thought prompting to a tree structure where the LLM explores multiple reasoning paths.
 At each step, the model generates several candidate "thoughts," evaluates their promise using the LLM itself, and uses breadth-first or depth-first search to explore the most promising branches.
 ToT demonstrated significant improvements on tasks requiring planning and systematic exploration (e.g., Game of 24, creative writing, crossword puzzles).
+Compared with the MCTS-based methods below, ToT supplies its value signal entirely from LLM self-evaluation and uses a fixed breadth-first or depth-first budget, which keeps it simple but makes its search quality only as reliable as the LLM's own judgments of partial thoughts.

 Reasoning via Planning (RAP)

 Hao et al. (2023) (Hao et al., 2023) proposed RAP, which frames LLM reasoning as planning with a world model.
 The LLM serves as both the world model (predicting the results of reasoning steps) and the reasoning agent.
 MCTS is used to explore the reasoning tree, with the LLM providing value estimates for tree node evaluation.
 RAP demonstrated that treating reasoning as search significantly improves performance on mathematical and logical reasoning tasks.
+Relative to ToT, RAP replaces fixed-breadth traversal with MCTS, allocating its search budget adaptively to promising branches, but it still draws both its world-model predictions and its value estimates from the same LLM, so it inherits ToT's dependence on a reliable self-evaluator.

 Language Agent Tree Search (LATS)

 Zhou et al. (2024) (Zhou et al., 2024) proposed LATS, which unifies reasoning, acting, and planning in language agents using Monte Carlo Tree Search.
 LATS uses the LLM as a heuristic within MCTS to: generate candidate actions (expansion), evaluate states (simulation), and propagate values (backpropagation).
 External feedback (tool outputs, environment observations) provides grounding.
 LATS achieved state-of-the-art performance on HumanEval code generation and WebShop shopping tasks.
+The key distinction across these three methods is what supplies the value function: ToT and RAP rely on LLM self-evaluation alone, whereas LATS grounds its node values in external feedback (tool outputs, environment observations), which makes its search more reliable in interactive settings at the cost of many environment interactions and the high token and latency overhead of full MCTS rollouts.

 Google DeepMind's AlphaProof (2024) (DeepMind, 2024) combined a language model (Gemini) with reinforcement learning and tree search to solve International Mathematical Olympiad problems.
 AlphaProof generates proof candidates in Lean 4 formal language, uses a value function to evaluate partial proofs, and searches through the proof space using MCTS.
 At IMO 2024, AlphaProof (combined with AlphaGeometry 2) achieved a silver medal-level score, demonstrating the power of search-guided mathematical reasoning.

-The key insight is that many LLM failures are not capability limitations but sampling failures -- the model is capable of producing the correct answer but does not always do so on a single attempt.
+The key insight is that many LLM failures are not capability limitations but sampling failures: the model is capable of producing the correct answer but does not always do so on a single attempt.
 Recent work has shown that chain-of-thought reasoning can emerge without explicit prompting through careful decoding strategies (Wang & Zhou, 2024).
 Search (whether tree search or best-of-N) addresses sampling failures by exploring more of the solution space, and the role of the reward model is to identify the correct solutions among the candidates.
 This perspective connects LLM reasoning to the classical explore-exploit tradeoff in reinforcement learning.

 Test-Time Compute Scaling

 A unifying perspective on search-augmented LLMs is test-time compute scaling: using more computation at inference time (through search, multi-step reasoning, or iterative refinement) to achieve better results.
 While pre-training compute follows well-characterized scaling laws, the relationship between test-time compute and output quality is a newer research direction.
-Early results suggest that test-time compute can be as effective as pre-training compute for reasoning tasks -- a finding with profound implications for model deployment (it may be more cost-effective to run a smaller model with more search than to train a larger model) (Snell et al., 2024).
+Early results suggest that test-time compute can be as effective as pre-training compute for reasoning tasks, a finding with profound implications for model deployment (it may be more cost-effective to run a smaller model with more search than to train a larger model) (Snell et al., 2024).

 OpenAI's o1 and o3 reasoning models (OpenAI, 2024) demonstrate this principle at scale: by using extended chain-of-thought reasoning at inference time, these models achieve substantial improvements on mathematical reasoning, coding, and scientific problems compared to direct generation.
 The o1 model uses thousands of reasoning tokens internally, exploring multiple solution paths before producing a final answer.
-The specific mechanism -- whether it resembles tree search, beam search, or a more sophisticated planning algorithm -- has not been publicly disclosed, but the results demonstrate that scaling inference-time computation yields predictable, substantial quality improvements.
+The specific mechanism (whether it resembles tree search, beam search, or a more sophisticated planning algorithm) has not been publicly disclosed, but the results demonstrate that scaling inference-time computation yields predictable, substantial quality improvements.

 STaR: Self-Taught Reasoner